frontenddogma/web-development-glossary/manuscript/l.md

 Largest Contentful Paint
 : The time it takes for the largest content element visible in the viewport to render.
 Large elements considered for measurement include images, videos, and large text blocks. ℹ︎&nbsp;[wicg.github.io/largest-contentful-paint](https://wicg.github.io/largest-contentful-paint/)

+Last Call Working Draft
+: A mature version of a World Wide Web Consortium (W3C) Working Draft in need of test and implementation feedback.

 Last In, First Out
 : → Stack